 We’ve worked hard to keep the high-level process simple.
 Here’s the basic process:

-Read Sending Data for the technical details.
+Read Sending Data for more of the technical details on submitting data.

-Read Sessions for the technical details.
+Read about Sessions for more technical details on building sessions.

 Read Retrieving a Session for more technical details.